Q1mi/Django-REST-framework-documentation/api-guide/parsers.md

 If you don't set the content type, most clients will default to using `'application/x-www-form-urlencoded'`, which may not be what you wanted.

-As an example, if you are sending `json` encoded data using jQuery with the [.ajax() method][jquery-ajax], you should make sure to include the `contentType: 'application/json'` setting.
+As an example, if you are sending `json` encoded data using jQuery with the [.ajax\(\) method](http://api.jquery.com/jQuery.ajax/), you should make sure to include the `contentType: 'application/json'` setting.

 ---